rynhndrcksn/dotfiles-macos/README.md

 6. Clone repo to local .dotfiles: `git clone git@gitlab.com:rynhndrcksn/dotfiles.git ~/.dotfiles`.
 7. Navigate to .dotfiles: `cd .dotfiles`.
 8. Run: `./install`.

+## Updating Brewfile
+1. Install any software through `brew` that's needed.
+2. Run `bbd`, an alias for `brew bundle dump --force --describe`, to dump any brew installs to the `Brewfile`.
+3. Commit the changes and push them 🥳

 ## License
 Copyright (c) 2022 Ryan Hendrickson.
 Released under the MIT License.
 See LICENSE.md for details.